Autopsy In Spain For Ex-Angola Leader Amid Foul Play Claims - UrduPoint

 The complaint also includes allegations relating to "failure to exercise a duty of care, injury resulting from gross negligence and disclosure of secrets by people close to him," her lawyers said in a statement on Friday.

-Tchize claimed her father and his wife had been separated for some time, meaning that his spouse had no right to make decisions about his health.
+Tchize claimed her father and his wife -- a former flight attendant 21 years his junior -- had been separated for some time, meaning that his spouse had no right to make decisions about his health.

+She said her father's health "seriously deteriorated" after Ana Paula arrived in Barcelona and moved into her father's home in the Spanish city.

 Police confirmed receiving the complaint and said they had opened an inquiry.